DaVas1410/EPIC_4/README.md

 # EPIC 4: Escuela de Programación para Investigación Científica

-Welcome to the EPIC 4 repository!
+Welcome to my EPIC 4 repository!
 This project is part of the Escuela de Programación para Investigación Científica, where we explore the fascinating world of machine learning and artificial intelligence using Python.

 ## 🚀 Project Overview